 Wow, that sounds like a wonderful god you serve.

-I could just instantly stand on a mountain in my mind and just see for infinity.
+I can just instantly stand on a mountain in my mind and just see for infinity.

-I couldn't imagine serving a god that ravages your brain where you live in.
+I couldn't imagine serving a god that ravages your brain where you live in constant torment.

 Anyway, Alex is talking about a 2013 lawsuit filed by Gaga's former personal assistant, wherein one of the claims that was made was that she was made to sleep in the same bed as Gaga because she didn't get her own hotel room and Lady Gaga had tasks for her even at night.